...

 Getting Started with Teen Group Therapy

-If you’re considering group therapy for a teen in your life, here’s how to get started:
+If you’re considering teen group therapy, here’s how to get started:

 Finding the Right Group